 Bead & Wire Artisans from South Africa and Zimbabwe

-Our bead and wire artisans are mostly economic refugees from Zimbabwe, who were attracted to the more stable neighboring economy of South Africa.
-Some came with the intention of making a living as artisans and some found their calling after working menial jobs.
+Our bead and wire artisans are mostly Zimbabwean.
+Some live in Zimbabwe, some split their time between home and South Africa and some are economic refugees from Zimbabwe, who were attracted to the more stable neighboring economy of South Africa, where they could help their family back home.
+Some of them came to South Africa with the intention of making a living as artisans and others found their calling after working menial jobs.
 For many it was a tough start.
 Click here to see some of our crafters humble beginnings in South Africa.

 WIREWORX bead and wire artisans are fortunate to work from home and have steady income.
 However, most of them began their career as street vendors.
 Click here to meet some of the African bead and wire art street vendors and learn about the challenges they experience.